 In the 1970s the HMSO produced a series of guides, including the foldout plan for the Antonine Wall.

-The official HMSO guides for sites in Scotland adopted a paler blue for the covers than their counterparts in England and Wales.
+From 1970, the official HMSO guides for sites in Scotland adopted a paler blue for the covers than their counterparts in England and Wales.

 In the 1980s there was a move towards a card covered guide.
 This one for St Andrews Castle was published by HMSO for the Secretary of State for Scotland and the Scottish Development Department.
+The guide for Skara Brae was in the same style.

 More colourful covers were developed in the 1990s with Historic Scotland.Some of the more popular sites were given souvenir guides.